makedeb/makedeb-docs/makedeb/additional-pkgbuild-specs/distribution-specific-relationships.md

 {% endhint %}

 {% hint style="warning" %}
-The Debian User Repository require all packages listed under normal relationship variables (i.e. `depends`, `optdepends`, `conflicts`) to be applicable to the latest Ubuntu LTS release.
+The Debian User Repository requires all packages listed under normal relationship variables (i.e. `depends`, `optdepends`, `conflicts`) to be applicable to the latest Ubuntu LTS release.
 See [here](/dur/dur-user-guidelines/package-relationships.md) for more info.
 {% endhint %}